qpdf/qpdf/manual/encryption.rst

   encrypting the file, handling keys, etc. It may have any of the following values:

+  .. list-table:: Encryption Algorithms: ``V``
+     :widths: 10 80
+     :header-rows: 1

+     - - V
+       - Meaning

+     - - 1
-  - 1: The original algorithm, which encrypted files using 40-bit keys.
+       - The original algorithm, which encrypted files using 40-bit keys.

+     - - 2
-  - 2: An extension of the original algorithm allowing longer keys.
+       - An extension of the original algorithm allowing longer keys.
          Introduced in PDF 1.4.

+     - - 3
-  - 3: An unpublished algorithm that permits file encryption key lengths ranging from 40 to 128 bits.
+       - An unpublished algorithm that permits file encryption key lengths ranging from 40 to 128 bits.
 Introduced in PDF 1.4. qpdf is believed to be able to read files with ``V`` = 3 but does not write such files.

+     - - 4
-  - 4: An extension of the algorithm that allows it to be parameterized by additional rules for handling strings and streams.
+       - An extension of the algorithm that allows it to be parameterized by additional rules for handling strings and streams.
 Introduced in PDF 1.5.

+     - - 5
-  - 5: An algorithm that allows specification of separate security handlers for strings and streams as well as embedded files, and which supports 256-bit keys.
+       - An algorithm that allows specification of separate security handlers for strings and streams as well as embedded files, and which supports 256-bit keys.
 Introduced in PDF 1.7 extension level 3 and later extended in extension level 8.
          This is the encryption system in the PDF 2.0 specification, ISO-32000.

   ``R`` is a code specifying the revision of the standard handler.
 It is tightly coupled with the value of ``V``. ``R`` may have any of the following values:

+  .. list-table:: Relationship between ``R`` and ``V``
+     :widths: 10 80
+     :header-rows: 1

+     - - R
+       - Expected V

+     - - 2
-  - 2: ``V`` must be 1
+       - ``V`` must be 1

+     - - 3
-  - 3: ``V`` must be 2 or 3
+       - ``V`` must be 2 or 3

+     - - 4
-  - 4: ``V`` must be 4
+       - ``V`` must be 4

+     - - 5
-  - 5: ``V`` must be 5; this extension was never fully specified and existed for a short time in some versions of Acrobat.
+       - ``V`` must be 5; this extension was never fully specified and existed for a short time in some versions of Acrobat.
          :command:`qpdf` is able to read and write this format, but it should not be used for any purpose other than testing compatibility with the format.

+     - - 6
-  - 6: ``V`` must be 5.
+       - ``V`` must be 5.
 This is the only value that is not deprecated in the PDF 2.0 specification, ISO-32000.

 Encryption Dictionary
   Encrypted PDF files have an encryption dictionary.
 There are several